peregrine-cms/peregrine-toolbox-explore/README.md

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop).

-2. Create an empty folder somewhere on your computer and change your directory into it.
+2. Create an empty folder somewhere on your computer and change into it.
    This directory will be used to store the source code for Peregrine CMS.

         $ mkdir peregrine